Thomas-Frew/Weather-Aggregation-Server/README.md

 Upon running this command, the GETClient will start running and send a GET request to the AggregationServer every 2 seconds.
 Fetched weather data or error status codes will be printed to stdout.

+If the client fails to send data to its AggregationServer 3 consecutive times, it will shut down automatically.

 ### ContentServer

 Pushes weather data to AggregationServers from a local file.
 Execute with the command: